oxygenxml/oxygen-publishing-template-samples/templates/last-modified-in-content/README.md

 # Logo Before Search Template

-This is a sample publishing template that displays after the topic content the last modified date and time of the source topic.
+This is a sample publishing template that displays the last modified date and time of the source topic.

 ![Output Sample](media/result.png)